Can You Take Berberine and Magnesium Together? What to Know

 - Chandrasekhar K, et al. A prospective, randomized double-blind, placebo-controlled study of safety and efficacy of a high-concentration full-spectrum extract of Ashwagandha root.
 Indian Journal of Psychological Medicine.
 2012;34(3):255–262.
 PubMed

-*These statements have not been evaluated by the Food and Drug Administration.
+This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
+This article is for informational purposes only and is not intended as medical advice.

-Sources verified: All PubMed citations and external references in this article were last verified on April 29, 2026.
+Sources verified: All PubMed citations and external references in this article were last verified onJune 13, 2026.

 Disclosure: YourHealthier manufactures and sells the supplements discussed in this article.
 All health claims are based on published peer-reviewed research cited above.
 We earn revenue from product sales linked in this article.